 - The promised review of the Street Trading Policy was long overdue.
 There was a clear imbalance in the cost of consents and the competition with established traders in Taunton was causing considerable annoyance. - Concern about the Town Centre Entertainment Licences was raised approximately 18 months ago.
-However, although it was appreciated that there had been other issues within Licensing that had had to be addressed, the Entertainment Licences needed to be reviewed and revised. - As a result of the preceding points, Councillor Morrell proposed a recommendation that "a meeting involving the Chairman, Portfolio-Holder and the Licensing Manager be held at some point in the near future, and the Committee and other Councillors be invited to provide recommendations for agenda items and any form of standing operating procedures that the Committee would see beneficial moving forward". - More information was sought as to what appeared to be the 'arbitrary cost of licences'.
+However, although it was appreciated that there had been other issues within Licensing that had had to be addressed, the Entertainment Licences needed to be reviewed and revised. - More information was sought as to what appeared to be the 'arbitrary cost of licences'.
 In most cases, the Council was only able to charge a fee which covered the reasonable costs incurred in dealing with the application for a licence.
 This would be covered in more detail within a future training session. - Were the street traders at the recent Wellington Carnival licensed?
-With walking traders, the individuals concerned would probably have been in possession of a Pedlar's Licence - issued by the Police - which entitled them to trade.
-Fixed stalls or vehicles would however have been obliged to be properly licensed. - Pedlars, who were often not from the local area, made a lot of money from selling their products at events such as Carnivals.
-Taunton Carnival Committee had started recruiting its own pedlars which not only resulted in fewer visiting pedlars, but the fees charged were added to the collection for the various charities supported. - Were cheques presented to the Council's bank before or after a decision on a licence application?
+With walking traders, the individuals concerned would probably have been in possession of a Peddlar's Licence - issued by the Police - which entitled them to trade.
+Fixed stalls or vehicles would however have been obliged to be properly licensed. - Peddlars, who were often not from the local area, made a lot of money from selling their products at events such as Carnivals.
+Taunton Carnival Committee had started recruiting its own peddlars which not only resulted in fewer visiting peddlars, but the fees charged were added to the collection for the various charities supported. - Were cheques presented to the Council's bank before or after a decision on a licence application?
 The cheques were banked on receipt and although applicants could request a refund before a decision was made, the Council was able to deduct its costs in processing the application up to that stage.
 Only a proportion of the original fee was therefore ever refunded.
 This was made clear on the application form. - Where a licence was issued to a partnership or a couple, what happened if the partnership dissolved or the couple split?
 All of the parties named on a licence would be legally liable until such time as the licence had been modified. - No licences were currently needed in connection with businesses who sold ecigarettes or vaping products.